 It was pure luck.
 I wish I could tell you that I was a natural poker prodigy.
 But the strong passion that I felt for the game turned me into a student of the game.
 As a recreational player, I studied Doyle Brunson’s ‘Super System’ book.
 And then read Phil Helmuth’s, Play Poker like the Pros.
 The movie Rounders was watched at least a hundred times.

 It wasn’t long before I had consistent success at the local Orlando home games and small buy-in tournaments in Las Vegas and Atlantic City.
 As my play matured, I became less of a tournament player and was drawn toward live-action cash games.
 That would be the shift from casual, recreational player to a consistent, part-time amateur player.

-At that time, I didn’t have the guts or bankroll to completely dive-in as a professional poker player.
+At that time, I didn’t have the guts or bankroll to dive-in as a professional poker player.
 I was climbing the corporate ladder and content with the ride.
-I stuck with 1/2 NL for a while and splashed around at 2/5 NL from time to time.
-The passion grew, as did my skill level, and 2/5 NL became my sacred ground.
-It was then that I developed Faded Spade Poker in my mind, and built the foundation for it to one day be a brand.
+My passion grew, as did my skill level, and 2/5 NL became my sacred ground.
+It was then that I developed Faded Spade in my mind.
 It wouldn’t be until the unforeseeable future that I acted upon the dream.